 Under the Church Representation Rules any lay persons are entitled to have their names entered on the Roll, if they:

-- have signed a form of application for enrolment;
+have signed a form of application for enrolment; and either

 You can be added to the electoral roll at any time, but the ideal time is during its annual revision in the period leading up to the Annual Meeting.
 You will need to complete the form ‘Application for Enrolment on the Electoral Roll’, available from the churchwardens and/or the electoral roll officer.

 For enrolment you need to fill in the attached form: print it, fill it in and sign it and hand it over or send it to the chaplain, Jenni Pridmore, the Church Warden, Willem Gebuis or the electoral roll officer, Gera Clarkson not later than 24th of March 2019 (any time earlier would be very helpful!).